MiguelAngelDominguezRios/anytime-nrp/README.md

+#Introduction

 The archive "parameters_NRP" must be in the same folder as the executable

 ./NRP (Input)(Max time execution)(Algorithm)(Option_1)[Option_2][Option_3]